 In this case, the post’s published date showed as “March, 2022”.
 And when I extracted the info, I pulled that text into a single field.

 The problem was my friend couldn’t sort by the “Published date”.
-Since the data was text, the sort was alphabetical starting with April.
-He wanted a separate cell for the month and year so he could do time analysis.
+Since the data was text, the sort was alphabetical, starting with April.
+He wanted a separate cell for the month and year so he could do a time analysis.

-If you’re not sure of a cell’s format, you can use the CELL function.
+You can use the CELL function if you’re unsure of a cell’s format.
 If we were dealing with a date format, the result in cell D2 should’ve resulted with a “D” value and number for Date.
-As you can see below, I got “G” for “general”.
+As you can see below, I got a “G” for “general”.

 Split the Published Date Column into 2 Columns

 The first thing I needed to do was to split the Published Date column into Month and Year columns as requested.
 There are a number of ways to do this.
 If you’ve read my tutorial on how to split names in Excel, you know that the text to columns wizard is an easy solution.